 and such processing is carried out by automated means, you have the right to receive your personal data from us in a structured, commonly used and machine-readable format.
 However, this right does not apply where it would adversely affect the rights and freedoms of others.

 8.11 If you consider that our processing of your personal information infringes data protection laws, you have a legal right to lodge a complaint with a supervisory authority responsible for data protection.
 You may do so in the EU member state of your habitual residence, your place of work or the place of the alleged infringement.

 8.12 To the extent that the legal basis for our processing of your personal information is consent, you have the right to withdraw that consent at any time.
 Withdrawal will not affect the lawfulness of processing before the withdrawal.

-8.13 You may exercise any of your rights in relation to your personal data by written notice to us by contacting us at admin (at) apreparedkitchen.com.
+8.13 You may exercise any of your rights in relation to your personal data by written notice to us by contacting us at info (at) apreparedkitchen.com.

 9. About cookies

 9.1 A cookie is a file containing an identifier (a string of letters and numbers) that is sent by a web server to a web browser and is stored by the browser.
 The identifier is then sent back to the server each time the browser requests a page from the server.